geopython/pygeoapi/docs/source/running-with-docker.rst

 Docker is an easy and reproducible approach to deploying systems.

 .. note::
-   Additional Docker approaches are welcome and encouraged -- feel free to `contribute <contributing>`_ to the documentation!
+   Additional approaches are welcome and encouraged; see :ref:`contributing` for more information on how to contribute to and improve the documentation

 .. _`Docker`: https://www.docker.com